 Principal Source Criteria Comment 16.
 Gibbs, P. (1998).
 Is faster than light travel or communication possible?
 2, 3, 4, 5 & 6 Analogically derived explanation of the conundrum of FTL travel/communication; strong support for the notion that "absolutes" may not exist and depend on frames of reference; note the "wagging finger and the light bulb" conundrum; also see Parentini and Jacobsen, i.e., localized effects 17.
 Gleick, James (1987).
 Chaos: Making a new science 1, 2, 3, 4 & 5 Triangulated.
-The work is highly significant because of the integration the philosophy of science, i.e., history with a clear an concise interpretation of scientific theory and it's evolution; makes well the point that it is just as significant "how you get there" as "getting there"; the companion scholarly works are Prigogine and Gregoire's work, Exploring complexity: An Introduction (1998) and Waldrop's, 18.
+The work is highly significant because of the integration the philosophy of science, i.e., history with a clear an concise interpretation of scientific theory and it's evolution; makes well the point that it is just as significant "how you get there" as "getting there"; the companion scholarly works are Prigogine and Gregoire's work, Exploring complexity: An Introduction (1998) and Waldrop's, Complexity: The emerging science at the edge of order and chaos 18.
 Hawking, S. (1998).
-A brief history of time1, 3, 4 & 5Very clear indication of the linkage between frames of reference and conclusions and the " in="" learned="" past="" springboard="" the="" thought"<br="" what="" you="">syndrome 19.
+A brief history of time 1, 3, 4 & 5 Very clear indication of the linkage between frames of reference and conclusions and the "what you have learned in the past as the springboard for future thought" syndrome 19.
 Heisenberg, Werner (1999).
-Physics and philosophy: The revolution in modern science 1, 2, 3, & 4 Triangulated; one of the most significant pieces of the scholarly literature because Heisenberg relates the philosophy, history and science leading to his conclusions Helm, Terry (2001).
+Physics and philosophy: The revolution in modern science 1, 2, 3, & 4 Triangulated; one of the most significant pieces of the scholarly literature because Heisenberg relates the philosophy, history and science leading to his conclusions 20.
+Helm, Terry (2001).
 Cerro Grande fire decision-making: Analysis of the decision drivers.
 Los Alamos, NM: Los Alamos National Laboratory, Accident investigation team report on the Cerro Grande fire 2, 3, 5 & 6 Significant piece of the core literature because it displays the danger of metaphorical thinking; in many significant ways supports and contrasts with the conclusions of Perrow in Normal Accidents; illustrates the importance of finding new ways to integrate quantitative reality with qualitative social process 21.
 Jacobs, T.O.
 (2004).
-Strategic leadership: The competitive edge 1,2 & 3 Highly significant piece of the core scholarly literature because of its relationship to the integration of quantitative reality and qualitative organizational process 22.
-Janis, I. (1982) Groupthink 2, 3 & 5 Important influence in developing process steps for implementing a priori optionality 23.
+Strategic leadership: The competitive edge 1,2&3 Highly significant piece of the core scholarly literature because of its relationship to the integration of quantitative reality and qualitative organizational process 22.
+Janis, I. (1982) Groupthink 2,3&5 Important influence in developing process steps for implementing a priori optionality 23.
 Jeans, James (1981).
 Physics and philosophy 1, 2, 3 & 5 Triangulated; example of the positivist tradition; significant for its wealth of insights regarding the frames of reference guiding the positivist tradition